MasqueradeOfSilence/pixar-in-a-box/storytelling/film_grammar/activity2-basic-shot-types.md

   - When Chihiro takes one last look at the tower, she is off to the left with the tower at the right.
 It is a visually stunning shot that shows the beauty of the landscape and her emotions upon leaving.

+## Part B: Return to the minor beats you identified in your story from the previous exercise.
+For each beat choose a shot type which would work well (wide, medium, close) and then do the following:

+- Sketch the frame for each of these three shots from the camera’s point of view.
+Remember to consider what you want the audience to know, and what you want them to feel.
+- Consider using either “centering” or “rule of thirds” to place your subjects within the frame.
+- To help you visualize the staging, imagine looking down on each of the three shot types.
+Put the camera and character(s) where you imagine they need to be in order to create the shot type.
+Add any notes, lines, or details that would indicate direction for camera or character.

+(This is where I regretted breaking down the scenes into so many beats)